By Thea Babington-Stitt published

 We've collected together our favorite kitchen island lighting ideas for every scheme and style.

 1. Make a modern statement

-In a contemporary kitchen, with sleek lines and an abundance of white, look to making a statement with your kitchen island lighting.
+In a contemporary kitchen, with sleek lines and an abundance of white, look to making a statement with your kitchen island lighting ideas.

-Continue the clean lines of the space with modern kitchen lighting, such as a bold pendant in a black steel to make sure it has all the impact possible.
+Continue the clean lines of the space with modern kitchen lighting, such as a bold pendant in a black steel, to make sure your island has all the impact possible.

-'Hanging a single pendant over an island can make a bold statement within a scheme,' comments Jamie Blake, Creative Director, Blakes London.
+'Hanging a single pendant over an island can make a bold statement within a scheme,' comments Jamie Blake, creative director of Blakes London.

 'In a space such as this, where the ceiling heights are generous, hanging a single oversized pendant over the island draws the eye upwards, bringing the elegant Georgian coving into focus and offering the eye a further point of interest. '

 By choosing a pendant that stretches out widely and incorporates multiple bulbs, you ensure that the whole width of the island will be lit; perfect for ensuring both cooking areas and your chosen kitchen island seating ideas are well illuminated.